EnergeticPixels/vuejs_cinema/README.md

 ### Cinema
 this is the result of a follow-along course from Udemy.com.
 Project Overview/Setup
-Setup Components
+Setup Components                             20min
-Filters
+Filters                                      38min
-Refactoring with single file components
+Refactoring with single file components      13min
-Getting data from API
-Displaying session times
-Component comms with event bus
-Creating the Detail Page
-Adding the day selector
-Adding tooltips
-Finishing touches
+Getting data from API                        27min Displaying session times                     43min Component comms with event bus               11min Creating the Detail Page                     39min Adding the day selector                      22min Adding tooltips                              27min Finishing touches                            7min
+    Total video training time is a little over 4 hours 11 minutes.
 Much more time needed to grasp concepts and methologies.

 This project is a little more advanced than the Poster Store project from the Udemy video training series.
-More robust development of a SPA with VueJS.
+More robust development of a SPA with VueJS, such as single file components, custom events, filters, adding standard javascript libraries to Vue projects, handling project event bus, Vue-router, slots, application level properties, custom directives, vue plugins, keep-alive, and v-cloak.

 Mr. Gore has updated this course to combat OMBDB's API and data no longer being 'free'.
 He has included some sample data to play with.